 The UK-based John Lewis Partnership owns the John Lewis chain of department stores and the Waitrose supermarket brand.
 Its 90,000 staff are all partners in the business and share the profits.

 John Lewis’s click and collect service enables customers to order goods online and collect them the following day from a local John Lewis or Waitrose store.
-John Lewis approached Zebra Technologies’ partner M-Netics for a solution that would enable staff to use storage space more efficiently when an order with multiple parcels arrived and to help find parcels more quickly when customers came to collect them.
+John Lewis approached Zebra Technologies’ partner Peak-Ryzex for an M-Netics software solution that would enable staff to use storage space more efficiently when an order with multiple parcels arrived and to help find parcels more quickly when customers came to collect them.

 The combination of M-Netics software and Zebra handheld scanners has enabled John Lewis to expand its click and collect capacity by 30%.
 At Christmas last year orders were dealt with smoothly and efficiently in all Waitrose stores.
 Partners found the new MC55A mobile computers robust, reliable and easy to use, with large clear screens and a comfortable grip.